WayneFerdon/WallpaperEngine.NeteaseMusicLyricDesktop/README.md

     if not exist, copy it from
     > ./module/NeteaseMusicStatus/Scripts/hook-pykakasi.py
 3. Run ./module/NeteaseMusicStatus/Complie.bat

-## Notes

-Since the cloudmusic.log file is now changed to the new cloudmusic.elog, as well as using a new and unknow encoding.
-Currently some relation has been tried and works fine, yet if anyone knows what encoding the new log version is using may comment in [Issue #1](https://github.com/wayneferdon/WallpaperEngine.NeteaseMusicLyricDesktop/issues/1)

 ---
 Inspire by [another similar method on OS X by Jamesits](https://github.com/Jamesits/Netease-music-status)